-Revised and adapted\ by Melissa Chase, Consumer Food Safety Program Manager, Food Science and Technology, Virginia Tech

-Renee Boyer, Associate Professor and Extension Specialist for Food Safety, Food Science and Technology, Virginia Cooperative Extension
+Revised and adapted\ by H. Lester Schonberger, Associate Extension Specialiast, Food Science and Technology, Virginia Tech, and Renee Boyer, Professor and Extension Specialist, Food Science and Technology, Virginia Tech

 Introduction

 When you are volunteering as a Virginia Cooperative Extension Master Food Volunteer or as a volunteer for other Family and Consumer Sciences programs, you may have the opportunity to share what you learn with others by giving a foods demonstration.
 Talking in front of a group of friends and other volunteers can be a little scary at first, but with planning and practice, you will be able to give a foods demonstration with ease.